UKradioastro/UKRAA_PicoMuon/README.md

 &nbsp;

-5. Now type the command below and hit enter.
+5. Now type the command below and press enter.
 This will update any preinstalled software packages.
 You will be asked to type **y** to proceed.
 ```
 sudo apt upgrade
 ```